As a mature student, you will have access to all the same support, guidance and help as our other students - plus some

-To help you become familiar with the campus and meet other new and current mature students, we run a two-day event in the week before the beginning of the academic year which includes campus tours, social activities and an introduction to the services available to help you during your time as a student.
+To help you become familiar with the campus and meet other new and current mature students, we run a two-day event on 19-20 September which includes campus tours, social activities and an introduction to the services available to help you during your time as a student.

 Mature Student Ambassadors